Malangen (fjord): History

-Historically, the fjord along with the area around it has had a historical importance as the northern boundary for Norwegian settlement during the Middle ages.
+Historically, the fjord along with the area around it has had a historical importance as the northern boundary for Norwegian settlement during the Middle Ages.
 In the 13th century, King Haakon IV of Norway gave some people from Bjarmaland some land around the Malangen fjord on which to live.
-From 1871 until 1964, the area surrounding much of the fjord was part of the municipality of Malangen.
+From 1871 until 1964, the area surrounding much of the fjord was part of Malangen Municipality, a municipality that was named after the fjord.